rimasu/yatlv/README.md

 This library tries to make reading and writing reliable and not dependant on the values being written.
-To that end, the `add_*` methods for numbers always use the same number of bytes, irrespective of the actually values being written.
+To that end, the `add_*` methods for numbers always use the same number of bytes, irrespective of the actual values being written.
 Currently only `add_data` and `add_str` can add a variable number of bytes to the frame.

 Reading attempts to be forward compatible, with the following guarantees: